Navigating MSP Client Payment Refunds: A Step-by-Step Guide for Efficient Processing

 3. Costs of Non-Compliance for Payments and Refunds

-MSPs must comply with applicable financial regulations, consumer protection laws, and security standards, including PCI DSS compliance
+MSPs must comply with applicable financial regulations, consumer protection laws, and security standards, including PCI DSS and SAQ-A compliance.

 Without the proper authorization for return transactions, you risk being responsible for the subsequent costs of fraud (which aren't just financial).